Skip to main content

 - PHASE 1: Discover all endpoints

-- PHASE 2: Generate discovery questions (STOP for my review)
+- PHASE 2: Generate the product contract: target user, 5 must-win prompts, evidence fields, and ideal output surface (STOP for my review)

 - PHASE 3: Design and implement tools after I approve